arton0306/Configure/note/python.md

 2.  virtaulenv `dirname`
     *  If you want to assign specific python version (python2.7, python3.7, pypy, etc), use `-p <python bin path>`
     *  In default, the environment will contain the python libs in system.
 If you do not need these python libs, use `--no-site-packages`
-2.  cd `dirname`
-3.  source `bin/activate`
+3.  source `dirname/bin/activate`
-4.  ...work here
-5.  use `deactivate` to quit the environment
+4.  use `deactivate` to quit the environment

 ### Memo
 An environment variable `PIP_REQUIRE_VIRTUALENV` is used to check if pip is run under virtual env.